 Read the latest news and features.

-An update on the latest practice points of note by our Law and Practice Committee including UK IPO address for service, Nice Classification and the EUIPO GI hub.
+An update on recent practice points by our Law and Practice Committee - including changes to UK IPO forms, fraudulent emails and series marks.